THANK YOU TO ALL OF OUR VOLUNTEERS WHO ARE HELPING TO GET PLAYERS ON THE FIELD THIS SPRING SEASON.

 Thanks for your support of Fort Hunt Little League!

 All local Little Leagues are driven and sustained by volunteers, and the volunteer category that we (and other locals LLs) struggle to fill more than any other?
 Not surprisingly it is the role of Umpire.
-Please consider volunteering for this most critical role - see the FHLL Umpire links on the FHLL page for information about upcoming training opportunities in March that will help prepare you for this rewarding and exciting position.
+Please consider volunteering for this most critical role - see the FHLL Umpire links on the FHLL page for information.